atolab/zenoh-web/content/docs/manual/tls.md

 ### Client configuration

-Again, the field `client_auth` needs to be set to `true` and we must provide the certificate authority to validate the server keys and certificates.
+Again, the field `enable_mtls` needs to be set to `true` and we must provide the certificate authority to validate the server keys and certificates.
 Similarly, we need to provide the client keys and certificates for the server to authenticate our connection.

 ```json
 {